oloc/vps/README.md

 * Creation of a system group
 * Creation of my own user to avoid the usage of root
 * Installation of the packages in the package.lst
-* Installtation of aliases I like to use
+* Installation of aliases I like to use

 ## Installation and use
 With a root profile, create a directory and put the vpsInstaller in it, then launch the vpsInstaller.